About UsWelcome to Aurora Recovery

 We are guided by a set of principles, or values, that are spiritual in nature that when practiced as a way of life, can remove our obsessions and enable those of us who apply them on a daily basis to become happily and usefully whole.
 These principles, although commonly known and understood, require daily discipline and effort to practice as a way of life.
 They include honesty, hope, action, acceptance, faith, courage, integrity, willingness, humility, responsibility, justice, self-discipline, spirituality, love and service to name but a few.

-In light of these principles, it is natural for Aurora to provide equal opportunity for all its clients and prohibits discrimination on the basis of race, color, religion, creed, sex, sexual orientation, gender identity, national origin, ancestry, veteran status, disability, military service, or other protected status.
+In light of these principles, it is natural for Aurora to provide equal opportunity for all its members and prohibits discrimination on the basis of race, color, religion, creed, sex, sexual orientation, gender identity, national origin, ancestry, veteran status, disability, military service, or other protected status.

 Addiction is Treatable: